 Machine learning recommendation systems are not just a trendy feature of online stores.
-It is a mighty tool that can propel your business to the next level, if used strategically.
+It is a mighty tool that can propel your business to the next level if used strategically.
 No wonder Jack Chua suggests always having “a great tie-in to the underlying KPI of what you want to drive”.
 For example, increase sales, customer retention, cross-selling, and so on.

 If you’re still hesitating on how exactly to use recommendations to invigorate your business, we invite you to learn from the experience of those who already made it work brilliantly!

-We collected the best examples of machine learning implementation in recommenders (including our own development projects) and explain in plain English how to build a machine learning recommender systems from scratch.
+We collected the best examples of machine learning implementation in recommenders (including our own development projects) and explain in plain English how to build a machine learning recommender system from scratch.
 Are you in?

 How the Recommending Systems Can Benefit Your Marketplace